top of page

 Dear Weird Lit Readers,

-Yours in worldly weirdness,
+Yours in everlasting weirdness,

 September Herrin